bigdata-ustc/EduNLP/docs/source/tutorial/zh/index.rst

     Code for beginner to learn how to use dict2str4sif  <../../build/blitz/utils/data.ipynb>
     Code for beginner to learn how to use SIF4Sci  <../../build/blitz/sif/sif>
+    Code for beginner to learn how to use sif_additon  <../../build/blitz/sif/sif_addition>

 tokenizer
 ^^^^^^^^^^^